50 YEARS OF MOKE

 From 1980-1993, the BMC’s Portuguese subsidiary manufactured the Moke.
 Production of nearly 10,000 additional Moke's were sold, bringing total global production of Moke's to 49,437 when production by BMC finally ceased in 1993.

 THE MOKE IS REBORN

-20 years later, Moke International brings back the iconic vehicle.
-Internationally recognized British Designer Michael Young completely redesigned and re-engineered the More for the 21st century.
-The new model remains faithful to its heritage while integrating the most pertinent elements of today’s automotive technology for this generation’s enthusiasts and next generation’s drivers.
+25 years later Moke International is bringing back this iconic car.
+Internationally recognized British designer Michael Young has completely redesigned and re-engineered the Moke for the 21st Century.
+While the new, much anticipated model remains faithful to its origins and classic look, it also integrates the most pertinent elements of today’s automotive technology for a new generation of drivers.